Collection

 The representation of blood

-that expels the egg has
+that expels the ovum has

 a meaning associated with life and the desire for immortal transcendence.